Maximum Effort: Marketing

 Maximum Effort Marketing has created ads for Reynolds' brands Aviation Gin and Mint Mobile, films such as Deadpool 2 and Free Guy, and for Match.com, R.M.
 Williams, and the NAACP Legal Defense Fund.
 One of the Aviation Gin spots went viral, as a spoof on a Peloton holiday commercial that had received significant backlash, with both ads starring the same actress, Monica Ruiz.
 A spot for Mint Mobile featured Rick Moranis, in a rare public appearance for the actor, and an advertising stunt for Aviation Gin and Laughing Man Coffee had a faux Twitter war between Reynolds and Hugh Jackman.
 A video for Match.com went viral at the end of 2020, as it featured Satan dating the year 2020 and debuted a snippet of Taylor Swift's "Love Story (Taylor's Version)".

 In December 2021, following the release of the Sex and the City revival series And Just Like That..., and the death of Mr. Big on a Peloton bike, shares in Peloton fell.
 Maximum Effort quickly devised an advertisement for Peloton featuring Chris Noth.
 Reynolds provided the voiceover promoting the health benefits that cycling can have, and noting that Chris Noth/Mr. Big was still alive.

 The company has gained recognition for its ability to produce ads quickly, an approach Reynolds calls "Fastvertising."
 In 2025, Maximum Effort produced a "fastvertsing" response video starring Gwyneth Paltrow for Astronomer after a viral scandal involving its CEO.

+Maximum Effort led the creative effort for Pantalones Organic Tequila's launch campaign, featuring co-founders Matthew McConaughey and Camila McConaughey.
+The campaign included the "Buckle Up" advertisement and materials across out-of-home, digital, audio, and in-store media.
+In May 8, 2026, the company was credited as the agency on "The Most Interesting Mother in the World," a Mother's Day campaign for Pantalones Organic Tequila featuring Matthew McConaughey, his mother Kay "MacMac" McConaughey, and Camila Alves McConaughey.
+The campaign was named Campaign US's "Ad of the Week."

+Following the rescue acquisition of Coyote vs. Acme from Warner Bros.
+Pictures by Ketchup Entertainment, Maximum Effort was hired by Ketchup to assist with marketing the film.
+Maximum Effort largely leaned on the film's controversy involving it almost being written off by Warner Bros. for tax purposes as part of the marketing.
+The company built the campaign around the film's underdog story and "ACME as the bad guy" concept, and extended the messaging across trailers, television, digital, social media and other content.
+The campaign accompanied the film's theatrical release, which surpassed $100 million at the worldwide box office.